bhavul/hinglish-data-generation/README.md

 # What we're doing here

 We use Tweepy client to use Twitter Streaming API and stream tweets.
-These tweets go into Kafka queue.
-Then a consumer processes them to put them in a database.
+These are all kinds of tweets belonging to any language.
+These tweets go into Kafka queue/topic (named `queuing.tweets`).
+Then a consumer processes them to put the ones which are hinglish tweets in a file.

-Twitter Streaming API allows you to get tweets based on search keywords.
+Twitter Streaming API allows you to get tweets either based on search keywords OR to get a 1% sample of tweets.
+The former has a limitation of 400 search keywords and just 500,000 tweets a month for a non-enterprise Twitter Developer account.
+The latter does not have this limitation.

-The default access level allows up to 400 search (track) keywords.
-So, we've actually given a list of 400 most commonly used hinglish keywords.
-These were obtained by doing a basic data analysis
+For this reason we're using streaming sample API of twitter - which usually gives us a lot of junk and only one or two hinglish tweets in every 1000 tweets that get put into the queue/topic.

 ## Upcoming features (tentative)